jodokus31/factorio/README.md

 ### Laser turrets
 The laser turret has more drain (60kW instead of 24kW)

-### Spawners
-Spawners are harder to kill (more health, more self healing, addtional laser and impact resistances)

-### Biters
-Big and behemoth biters have additional laser resistance.

 ### Gun turret damage research
 Gun turrets (and the new long range turret) profit less from physical damage research to reduce their insane DPS in late game

-### Gun turret health
-Gun turret health gets increased to be less fragile

 ### Landmines
 Landmines have reduced base damage from 250 to 75 and smaller aoe damage radius (5 instead of 6).\